getsamis/Hadoop-Movies-Flights/README.md

-# MapReduce under the Hadoop framework..
+# MapReduce under the Hadoop framework...

 ## Movies Rating of the 1m MovieLens Dataset

-- Ratings of each movie
+- Ratings for each movie
-- Sorting popular movies
+- Sorting the popular movies

-## DataExpo2009 dataset
+## DataExpo2009 dataset, 1988.csv
-- Number of flights for each carrrier
+- Number of flights for each carrier